View Sarah Vaughn's Obituary on fredericknewspost.com and share memories

 Sarah attended Thurmont High School.
 Sarah's careers included Taneytown Rubber Plant, Prospect Cleaners, and Thurmont Shoe Factory.
 Sarah loved to play BINGO!
 She loved front porch sitting, and spending time with her children, grandchildren, and great-grandchildren.
 Her hobbies included playing cards, watching "Days of our Lives", and bowling.
 Sarah was a member of the Frederick Fraternal Order of the Eagles, Erie 1067, and had served as president.

 A celebration of Sarah's life will occur on Saturday, March 23rd from 5 - 9 PM at the Graceham Fire Department, 14026 Graceham Road, Thurmont.
-In lieu of flowers, donations to offset funeral expenses may be made through gofundme.
+In lieu of flowers, donations to offset funeral expenses may be made at https://www.gofundme.com/4krrw-sarahs-funeral-expenses.